100 Life Skills to Intentionally Teach your Children

 One of the biggest gaps I see children growing up with today is the confidence and ability to perform practical life skills.
 Practical life skills are everyday skills needed for areas of our lives like home management, hygiene, safety, and even relationship skills.

-For me personally, I didn't feel fully equipped going into my adulthood when it came to practical day-to-day seemingly small things.
+I didn't feel fully equipped going into my adulthood when it came to practical, day-to-day small things.
 I had no clue how to clean a toilet or go grocery shopping for more than road trip snacks.
-I spent the better part of my early twenties eating food out because I was intimidated by the kitchen.
-When I finally started cooking I relied heavily on complicated recipes and spent entirely too much time and money on impractical meals.
-I literally had to call my dad to ask how to put air in a bike tire and was nervous going to the post office.
-I did, however, ace algebra tests and was an honor roll student at my public high school.
-I was "educated" in the world's standards, but really not ready for adulthood.
+I spent the better part of my early 20s eating out because I was intimidated by the kitchen.
+When I finally started cooking I relied on complicated recipes and spent too much time and money on impractical meals.
+I would call my dad to ask how to put air in a bike tire and was nervous going to the post office.
+While I aced algebra tests and was an honor roll student at my public high school, I was "educated" by the world's standards, but I was not ready for adulthood.

-I am not saying it is the school's job to give us these skills.
-I believe it is the parents' job and so easily overlooked.
-I honestly feel we are doing our children and the world a disservice when we aren't intentional about these things in their childhood and neglect to send them out as resourceful, confident, problem-solving individuals.
+I believe practical life skills are learned at home, in a family setting.
+I believe it is the parents' job to teach these skills and it is so easily overlooked.
+We are doing our children and the world a disservice when we aren't intentional about these things and neglect to send them out as resourceful, confident, problem-solving individuals.

-When my older children were around age 4 & 5 we began "Morning Chores".
-You can read an old blog post about how we handled chores at that young age here.
+When my older children were around ages 4 and 5 we began "Morning Chores."
+You can read about how we handled chores at that young age here.
 Along with daily chores, I try to include practical life skills intentionally throughout our days.
-I invite children to cook with me.
+I invite each child to cook with me.
 I try to slow down and welcome my children to observe "adult" things I am doing like pumping gas and writing out my meal plan.
 I explain everything in detail and give them a chance to help.

+There are chores that children can do at every age.
 Take this list and let it inspire you as a launching board.
 Check off what you think they already feel confident in.
-Add some of your own things that you wished you would've known going into adulthood.
+Add some things you wish you would've known going into adulthood.
 Ask your children what "adult things" they wish they understood or could do.
 Their answers may surprise you.

 Decide how you want to be intentional, depending on your children's ages and abilities.
 Maybe you could tackle one or two at a time with your children until you feel they're confident.
-However your approach, let this encourage you to remember what education really is–it's giving our children the tools they need for a full, rich life, and that is more than the three R's.
+However your approach, let this encourage you to remember what education is – it's giving our children the tools they need for a full, rich life.

-Click here to download the full list: 100 Life Skills to Intentionally Teach Your Child.
+Download the full list: 100 Life Skills to Intentionally Teach Your Child

 Leave a comment